-The biggest names in the world of golf once again head to Scotland this July, as Muirfield hosts the 2013 Open Championship.
+The biggest names in the world of golf once again head to Merseyside this July, as Hoylake hosts the 2014 Open Championship.

-The biggest golfing stars, as well as thousands upon thousands of fans, will converge on Muirfield between 18-21 July for the world's oldest major golf championship, and the only championship of the four majors to be held outside the US.
+The biggest golfing stars, as well as thousands upon thousands of fans, will converge at the Royal Liverpool Golf Club between 13-20 July for the world's oldest major golf championship, and the only championship of the four majors to be held outside the US.

 Back to the events calendar.

-18-21 July - Check the weather forecast before heading to Muirfield for the Open Golf Championship.
+13-20 July - Check the weather forecast before heading to The Royal Liverpool Golf Club in Merseyside for the Open Golf Championship.

 Whilst Scotland has dominated The British Open since it was first held in 1860 at Prestwick, with Scots winning the first 28 Open Championships, it has been the Americans who have been celebrating Open success in recent years.
 Darren Clarke ended a 12 year drought for a British winner in 2011 before South Africa's Ernie Els picked up the Claret Jug in 2012.